 Requires MDOT to provide copies of minutes and agenda to House and Senate Appropriations Subcommittees on Transportation, House and Senate Fiscal Agencies, and State Budget Director.

 Sec.
 311. Local Bridge Bundling Initiative

-Requires a report, due March 30, 2022, on the bridge bundling initiative funded from federal CRRSAA COVID-19 relief funds in the FY 2020-21 supplemental section (Article 14) of 2021 PA 87.
+Requires a report, due March 30, 2023, on the bridge bundling initiative funded from federal CRRSAA COVID-19 relief funds in FY 2020-21 supplemental appropriations [Article 14 of 2021 PA 87].